 In June 2011, the FASB issued an authoritative pronouncement to require an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
 The guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
-The guidance does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
+The guidance does not change the items that must be reported in other comprehensive income on when an item of other comprehensive income must be reclassified to net income.
 The guidance should be applied retrospectively.
 For public entities, the guidance is effective for fiscal years and interim periods within those years, beginning after December 15, 2011.
 Early adoption is permitted.
 In December 2011, the FASB issued an authoritative pronouncement related to deferral of the effective date for amendments to the presentation of reclassifications of items out of accumulated other comprehensive income.
 This guidance allows the FASB to redeliberate whether to present on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income for all periods presented.
-While the FASB is considering the operational concerns about the presentation requirements for reclassification adjustments and the needs of financial statement users for additional information about reclassification adjustments, entities should continue to report reclassifications out of accumulated other comprehensive income consistent with the presentation requirements in effect before update the pronouncement issued in June 2011.
-The Group will adopt this pronouncement effective January 1, 2012, which will not have a significant impact on its consolidated financial statements.
+While the FASB is considering the operational concerns about the presentation requirements for reclassification adjustments and the needs of financial statement users for additional information about reclassification adjustments, entities should continue to report reclassifications out of accumulated other comprehensive income with the presentation requirements in effect before update the pronouncement issued in June 2011.
+The Group will ado